Let’s start with the ultra basic: “What is a mortgage?”

 Bank/Mortgage Lender —> Mortgage —> Borrower/Homeowner

-A bank, otherwise known as a mortgage lender, will loan you a specific amount of money that will need to be repaid in “X” amount of years at “X” interest rate.
-Assuming you qualify for a mortgage, the bank will grant you a loan and you will go into contract with that bank and begin making regular monthly payments until your mortgage is paid in full.
+Assuming you qualify for a mortgage, the bank will grant you a loan and you will go into contract with that bank and begin making regular monthly payments until your mortgage is paid in full or refinanced by another bank or lender.

 The property acts as collateral in exchange for the mortgage.
-So if you don’t make your mortgage payments on time and pay off your loan in full, the issuing bank has the right to take your home.
+So if you don’t make your mortgage payments on time, the issuing bank has the right to take your home.
 This is known as foreclosure.

 There are four main types of mortgage transactions: